Treating Gastro/Soleus - Stuart Hinds

 Wherever you live or work as a therapist, you are probably surrounded by 100's/1000's of youths who play soccer!

-I know quite a number of massage / manual therapists who have built successful practices by focusing on the avoidance and treatment of soccer injuries.
+Quite a number of massage / manual therapists have built successful practices by fine tuning their skills to treat common soccer injuries.

 Soccer players are uniquely susceptible to muscle strains and ligament sprains due to the quick changes in direction, lateral movements, pivoting and the rapid accelerations and decelerations involved in the sport.